ReinhardFrie/NHT-EMEA/nutanix201/nutanix201.rst

 .. _nutanix201:

 ------------------------------------------------------------------
-Nutanix 201 Nutanix TechEssentials 201 Basic Architecture & Sizing
+Nutanix TechEssentials 201 Basic Architecture & Sizing
 ------------------------------------------------------------------

 *The estimated time to complete this lab is 60 minutes.*